 The invention of the rolling bearing, within the sort of wood rollers supporting, or bearing, associate object being affected is of nice antiquity, and may predate the invention of the wheel.
 The ball bearing was originally described by GALILEO in the 17th century.

-Bearings played a significant role in technological revolution allowing the new industrial machinery to work with efficiency.
-There are various types of bearings.
+Bearing played a significant role in technological revolution allowing the new industrial machinery to work with efficiency.
+There are various types of bearing.
 The most common bearing is plain bearing which uses lubricant between the rubbing surfaces.